 There is no American automobile more controversial than this one.
-It’s the car that launched the career of Ralph Nader and led directly to the passage of the first federal safety legislation.
-Automotive writer Michael Lamm called it a martyr; others said it should never have been built at all.
+It’s the car that launched the career of Ralph Nader and led directly to the passage of the first U.S. federal safety legislation.
+Automotive historian Michael Lamm called this car a martyr; others said it should never have been built at all.
 It was flawed, at least in its original iteration, but it was also one of the most daring cars GM has ever built.
 We’re talking about the Chevrolet Corvair.

 THE WRECK OF THE CADET

 Once upon a time, Chevrolet, Ford, and Plymouth were known collectively as “The Low-Priced Three.”
 That did not, however, mean that their cars were particularly small by the standards of the rest of the world.
-In 1934, for example, a Chevrolet Master Six was 175 inches (4,445 mm) long on a 112-inch (2,845mm) wheelbase; the contemporary Ford and Plymouth were very similar.
+In 1934, for example, a Chevrolet Master Six was 175 inches (4,445 mm) long on a 112-inch (2,845mm) wheelbase; the dimensions of the contemporary Ford and Plymouth were very similar.
 The Chevrolet weighed perhaps 3,200 lb (1,450 kg) at the curb and was powered by a 207 cu. in.
-(3,389 cc) six, which would have made it a very expensive proposition in England, France, or Italy.
+(3,389 cc) six, which would have made it a very expensive proposition in England, France, or Italy, with those countries’ displacement-based taxable horsepower rules.
 Furthermore, the car and its engine would grow progressively bigger.
 Thanks to the pressures of the annual model change and the constant one-upmanship of its key rivals, the 1942 Chevrolets — the last available before America entered World War II — were more than a foot and a half (527 mm) longer than their 1934 ancestors.
 With the greater size came greater weight, more power, and a steady erosion of fuel economy.

 In early 1945, MacPherson’s group started work on a compact “Light Car,” subsequently christened “Cadet.”
 The Cadet was a smallish four-door sedan, riding a 108-inch (2,743mm) wheelbase.
 Its target weight was about 2,200 lb (1,000 kg) and the intended engine was a 133 cu. in.
 (2,173 cc) OHV six making about 65 hp (48 kW).
-The Cadet was modestly sized, frugal, and reasonably nimble, with an early version of what is now known as MacPherson strut suspension.
+The Cadet was modestly sized, frugal, and reasonably nimble, using an early version of what is now known as MacPherson strut suspension both front and rear.
 Its target price was just under $1,000, or about 10% cheaper than the least-expensive full-size Chevy.

 Compact projects at Ford and Chrysler met a similar fate for many of the same reasons.
-Ford’s own Light Car was eventually sold to Ford SAF to become the 1949 French Ford Vedette, while Chrysler’s four-cylinder A-106 was simply canceled.
-Earle MacPherson’s ideas for the Cadet found their way into the English Ford Consul and Zephyr in 1950, but Ford’s first postwar U.S. designs were standard-size cars.
+Ford’s own Light Car was eventually sold to Ford SAF to become the 1949 French Ford Vedette while Chrysler’s four-cylinder A-106 was simply canceled.
+Some of MacPherson’s ideas for the Cadet found their way into the English Ford Consul and Zephyr in 1950, but Ford’s first postwar U.S. designs were standard-size cars.

 The swift collapse of the domestic compacts validated the prejudices of Big Three executives, most of whom disdained the very idea of smaller cars.
 It would take both passion and desperation to convince the big Detroit automakers to enter that market.